 Spokes: Shaped rods that connect the hub and rim of the wheel.
 The tension in the spokes gives the wheel its strength and ability to support loads far in excess of its own weight.
 Spokes are most commonly made from stainless steel, but may also be made from titanium, carbon fibre and aluminium.

 Sprocket: A toothed wheel that meshes with a chain or toothed belt to transmit power from one part of the bike to another.
 Usually used to refer to those on the rear wheel; sprockets on the crank are called chainrings.
-Not to be confused with cogs.
+Not to be confused with cogs, which mesh with each other.

 Steerer tube: The upper tube of the fork.
 Sits inside the head tube and is held in place by the headset bearings which allow it to turn.
 The handlebar stem attaches at the top of the steerer, clamping inside or around it depending on the design.